 Human Performance Laboratory

-The Human Performance Laboratory, developed and directed by Ann Brown, PhD, is the applied exercise science and health research facility for the Department of Movement Sciences.
-The laboratory is a collaborative research space with faculty from Movement Sciences, including Chantal Vella, PhD, FACSM, and Dave Paul, PhD, as well as undergraduate and graduate students from exercise science, nutrition and the WWAMI medical education programs.
+The Human Performance Laboratory, developed and directed by Ann Brown, PhD, is the applied Exercise, Sport, and Health Sciences for the Department of Movement Sciences.
+The laboratory is a collaborative research space with faculty from Movement Sciences, including Chantal Vella, PhD, FACSM, and Dave Paul, PhD, as well as undergraduate and graduate students from exercise, sport, and health sciences, nutrition and the WWAMI medical education programs.

 The Human Performance Laboratory is unique at the University of Idaho in its focus on applied exercise physiology and human performance.
 The research focus of this laboratory is to understand the effects of physical activity and sedentary behavior on different parameters of health and performance across the lifespan, including but not limited to cardiorespiratory fitness, body composition, cardiac function, inflammation and cardiometabolic disease risk factors.

 The laboratory is located in the Physical Education Building (PEB) next to ISMMAL.

 This applied research space features state-of-the-art equipment including:

 - Multiple workstations equipped with computers for use by research assistants (undergraduate/graduate) and faculty members

 - Parvo Medics True One 2400 Metabolic measurement system

 - PhysioFlow non-invasive hemodynamic monitor that provides continuous, accurate and reproducible measurements of cardiac output and other parameters of cardiac function

 - Cosmed BOD POD® for the accurate measurement of body composition